 If you or an entity relevant to you uses Deloitte for any of the services below, you can click on the links for details about how we handle information about you in the relevant webpages in the service area:

-If these do not apply to you, then please consult the information in the statement below.
+If these do not apply to you, then please consult the information in the privacy notice below.